daqians/daqians.github.io/_pages/about.md

 <div style="margin-bottom: 20px;">
   <strong>2018-09</strong><br>
-🎉 🎉 🎉 I finished my Master's degree from the Unievrsity of Manchester.
+🎉 🎉 🎉 I finished my Master's degree from the Unievrsity of Manchester with a Distinction (top 5%).
 </div>